MadhuV28/P01-Shopping-cart/README.md

 duplicates (multiple occurrences of the same element),
-• learning how to approach an algorithm, and how to develop tests to demonstrate the functionality of code, and familiarizing yourself with the CS300 grading tests. the source code can be found in the 'P01 Shopping cart1/src/' directory.
+• learning how to approach an algorithm, and how to develop tests to demonstrate the functionality of code, and familiarizing yourself with the CS300 grading tests.
+The source code can be found in the 'P01 Shopping cart1/src/' directory.